-Yes, you can season a cast pan with canola oil; it’s safe.
-The refined canola oil has a smoke point; that lies in between 400F-425F.
-Moreover, it’s health safe to add natural flavor to dishes.
+Yes, you can season a cast iron pan or dutch oven with canola oil; it’s safe.
+The refined canola oil has medium high temperature smoke point; that lies in between 400F-425F.

 Once the seasoning oils reached their smoke point, the oils start vaporized.
 As a result, the polymerized coating gets ruined; the cast iron catches the rust very quickly.